awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-ssm-user-permissions.md

 # Step 7: \(Optional\) Disable or enable ssm\-user account administrative permissions<a name="session-manager-getting-started-ssm-user-permissions"></a>

-Starting with version 2\.3\.50\.0 of SSM Agent, the agent creates a local user account called `ssm-user` and adds it to `/etc/sudoers` \(Linux and macOS\) or to the Administrators group \(Windows\)\.
+Starting with version 2\.3\.50\.0 of AWS Systems Manager SSM Agent, the agent creates a local user account called `ssm-user` and adds it to `/etc/sudoers` \(Linux and macOS\) or to the Administrators group \(Windows\)\.
 On agent versions earlier than 2\.3\.612\.0, the account is created the first time SSM Agent starts or restarts after installation\.
 On version 2\.3\.612\.0 and later, the `ssm-user` account is created the first time a session is started on an instance\.
-This `ssm-user` is the default operating system \(OS\) user when a Session Manager session is started\.
+This `ssm-user` is the default operating system \(OS\) user when a AWS Systems Manager Session Manager session is started\.

 If you want to prevent Session Manager users from running administrative commands on an instance, you can update the `ssm-user` account permissions\.
 You can also restore these permissions after they have been removed\.